neodrama/github-drama/CONTRIBUTING.md

 # Contributing to github-drama #
-This is a curated collection of "dramatic" github interactions.

 ## What qualifies as drama? ##
 There's no agreement on what's considered dramatic enough to be included